-I have several hubs, two of which include:
+I have previously run several hubs, two of which include:

 - @travelanddestinations – 465k+ followers (updated Jun 2019).

 - @bestcitybreaks – 377k+ followers (updated June 2019).

-Both these accounts are less than a year old and have been growing like crazy, sometimes with over 1,000 new followers per day.
+When these accounts were less than a year old they were growing like crazy, sometimes with over 1,000 new followers per day.
 Note that this is no longer quite as easy to do due to algorithm and other changes to the Instagram platform.

 If you aren’t wanting to build a feature account, but want to know how be featured read Tips on Getting Reposted by Feature Accounts.

 When creating an Instagram feature account try and identify a niche, such as both my hubs are travel related.
 On @bestcitybreaks I only post city images, whilst on @travelanddestinations I post pictures that are both urban or rural, such as landscape shots as well as city and architecture.